Coronavirus Lockdown: Ola to lay off 1,400 staff; CEO says revenues decline by 95% in last two months due to pandemic - Firstpost

-Coronavirus Lockdown: Ola to lay off 1,400 staff; CEO says revenues decline by 95% in last two months due to pandemic

-After Uber made two announcements of laying off 6,500 employees in total so far, cab aggregator Ola said on Wednesay it is laying off 1,400 employees.
+After Uber made two announcements of laying off 6,500 employees in total so far, cab aggregator Ola said on Wednesday it is laying off 1,400 employees.
 These employees are from rides, financial services and food business as the company's revenues have declined by 95 percent in the last two months due to coronavirus pandemic, a note by CEO Bhavish Aggarwal said.
-Like Ola, Uber too had made its second announcement of lay-offs on mail.
+Like Ola, Uber too had made its second announcement of lay offs on mail.

 Sources say @Olacabs to lay off nearly 1,400 employees, 25% of workforce.
 Affected employees to get payout of fixed salary for 3 months, Sources to @MugdhaCNBCTV18 pic.twitter.com/RjnI143fJj